SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 -----------------

-In its simplest form, a stored property is a constant or variable that is stored as part of an instance of a particular class or structure.
+In its simplest form, a stored property is a constant or variable that's stored as part of an instance of a particular class or structure.
 Stored properties can be either
 :newTerm:`variable stored properties` (introduced by the ``var`` keyword) or :newTerm:`constant stored properties` (introduced by the ``let`` keyword).